How to Use Deutschland Ticket in Germany?

 Who should get the Deutschland Ticket?

-- Expats who rely on public transport instead of a car.
+- Expats relying on public transport instead of owning a car

-If you’re moving to Germany for studies or work, this is one of the first things you should subscribe to after Anmeldung (city registration).
+If you’re new to Germany for studies or work, this ticket is one of the smartest monthly travel choices you can make.

 Deutschland Ticket vs. Single/Day Tickets

-- If you accidentally board an ICE/IC train, your ticket is not valid.
-You must pay separately.
+- If you accidentally board an ICE/IC train, the ticket is not valid — you’ll need a separate long-distance ticket.

 Summary